 Ways to Use It

-Well, fat-free Italian dressing is delicious on salad, of course!
-But the flavors are also fantastic with potatoes.
+The flavors are also great with potatoes.
 Try it on wedges, fries, and baked potatoes.

-And of course, pair this oil-free dressing with penne, rotini, or farfalle for a deliciously light pasta salad.
+And of course, pair this oil-free dressing with penne, rotini, or farfalle for a deliciously light vegan pasta salad (pictured above).

-Store oil-free dressing in a lidded jar or container in the refrigerator for up to 5 days.
+Store your homemade salad dressing in a lidded jar or container in the refrigerator for up to 5 days.
 Since the recipe doesn't make a huge amount I haven't tried freezing it yet.
-But considering the ingredients, everything is freezer-friendly.
+But considering the ingredients, I suspect it is freezer-friendly.

-RELATED: Don't miss this collection of our 13 favorite oil-free salad dressing recipes!
+Don't miss this collection of 15 popular oil-free salad dressing recipes!

 Equipment